Grassy Meadow With Poppies

 The simple instructions takes you through the use of masking fluid, explains how to lay a basic wash and how to drop in stronger colours to lay the foundations of the painting.
 You are then taught how to build up successive layers of pigment until the painting is complete.

-This exercise used a palette of 7 colours:
+This exercise used a palette of 7 colours

 - Cerulean Blue